 In 2018, Mezzo-soprano Sarah Coit was heard in several recital performances as a Vocal Fellow with Ravinia's Steans Music Institute and made several important house and role debuts.
 Opera News praised her performance in Le nozze di Figaro with Michigan Opera Theatre: "Sarah Coit's burnished mezzo-soprano gave her Cherubino a seductive tinge.
 Her pure, lovely "Voi che sapete" confirmed her bright future, made all the more likely by her undeniable aptitude for physical comedy."
 She was also heard as Addison Moore in a workshop performance of John de los Santos and Clint Borzoni's The Copper Queen with Arizona Opera at Opera America in NYC.

-In the 2018-2019 season, Sarah can be heard as Adonis in the World Premiere of Dan Visconti and Cerise Jacobs' ‘Interactive video game opera’ PermaDeath with White Snake Projects in Boston and in her Seattle Opera debut as Mercédès in Carmen, will perform at the Ravinia Festival as a soloist in Bernstein’s Songfest, joins West Edge Opera as Jenny Diver in The Threepenny Opera, sings her first Olga in Eugene Onegin with Livermore Valley Opera, and will be heard in a special New Year’s Eve concert with American Bach Soloists joined by Hadleigh Adams.
+In the 2018-2019 season, Sarah can be heard as Adonis in the World Premiere of Dan Visconti and Cerise Jacobs' ‘Interactive video game opera’ PermaDeath with White Snake Projects in Boston, in her Seattle Opera debut as Mercédès in Carmen, will perform at the Ravinia Festival as a soloist in Bernstein’s Songfest, joins West Edge Opera as Jenny Diver in The Threepenny Opera, sings her first Olga in Eugene Onegin with Livermore Valley Opera, and will be heard in a special New Year’s Eve concert with American Bach Soloists joined by Hadleigh Adams.
 In 2020, Sarah is heard again as Mercédès in Carmen with Opera Tampa and Rosina in Il barbiere di Siviglia with Utah Opera.

 Her repertoire includes such roles as Nancy in Albert Herring, Rosina in Il barbiere di Siviglia, Sister Helen Prejean in Dead Man Walking, the title role in Giulio Cesare, and the Waitress in the World Premiere of Michael Ching’s Speed Dating Tonight.